-Writing a literary criticism essay well depends mainly on two things — 1.
+A literary criticism essay is also known as a literary analysis essay, and its success depends mainly on your ability to do two things well — 1.
 Familiarizing yourself with approaches and concepts of literature and 2.
 Bringing your unique interpretation to a literary work.
 These two things should be carefully balanced.

 It has been said that literary interpretation is personal and that no one meaning can be assigned to a poem, short story, or novel.
 While this may be true to a certain extent, for your work to be taken seriously, you need to place your analysis within an established theoretical framework that anyone who studies literature can recognize or contextualize.